tperol/jvm-scaling-on-k8s/README.md

 To break this cycle, it's essential to provide the HPA with accurate information about the application's readiness state.
 By configuring a readiness probe with an appropriate `initialDelaySeconds` value, you can instruct Kubernetes to exclude containers from receiving traffic until they have completed the JIT compilation phase and are truly ready to handle requests.
 This prevents the HPA from reacting to the temporary CPU burst and avoids unnecessary scaling events.

-You can visualize a controlled scaling JVM application using `kubectl apply controlled-scaling/jvm-app.yaml`.
+You can visualize a controlled scaling JVM application using `kubectl apply -f controlled-scaling/jvm-app.yaml`.
 The `initialDelaySeconds` is set by looking at how long the initial CPU usage burst takes to decrease to its long term value.

 ```
         readinessProbe: